mashmllo/hack-the-box--book/README.md

 + The X-XSS-Protection header is not defined.
 This header can hint to the user agent to protect against some forms of XSS
 + The X-Content-Type-Options header is not set.
 This could allow the user agent to render the content of the site in a different fashion to the MIME type
 + All CGI directories 'found', use '-C none' to test none
-+ "robots.txt" contains 1 entry which should be manually viewed.
+> + "robots.txt" contains 1 entry which should be manually viewed.<
 + Web Server returns a valid response with junk HTTP methods, this may cause false positives.
 + /admin/config.php: PHP Config file may contain database IDs and passwords.
 + /admin/cplogfile.log: DevBB 1.0 final (http://www.mybboard.com) log file is readable remotely.
 Upgrade to the latest version.
 + /admin/system_footer.php: myphpnuke version 1.8.8_final_7 reveals detailed system information.
 + OSVDB-3233: /admin/admin_phpinfo.php4: Mon Album from http://www.3dsrc.com version 0.6.2d allows remote admin access.
 This should be protected.
-+ OSVDB-5034: /admin/login.php?action=insert&username=test&password=test: phpAuction may allow user admin accounts to be inserted without proper authentication.
-Attempt to log in with user 'test' password 'test' to verify.
+>+ OSVDB-5034: /admin/login.php?action=insert&username=test&password=test: phpAuction may allow user admin accounts to be inserted without proper authentication.
+Attempt to log in with user 'test' password 'test' to verify.<
 + OSVDB-376: /admin/contextAdmin/contextAdmin.html: Tomcat may be configured to let attackers read arbitrary files.
 Restrict access to /admin.
 + OSVDB-2813: /admin/database/wwForum.mdb: Web Wiz Forums pre 7.5 is vulnerable to Cross-Site Scripting attacks.
 Default login/pass is Administrator/letmein
 + OSVDB-2922: /admin/wg_user-info.ml: WebGate Web Eye exposes user names and passwords.